The Kirkby Project: Proposed plans

 On 20 July 2007 the proposed stadium plans were produced for the Kirkby option.
 However prior to this Everton conducted a ballot to decide if it was the best option would be held with eligible voters being current season ticket holders, individuals who have had a season ticket in the last three years, adult Evertonia members and shareholders.
 Complimentary season ticket holders were not eligible to vote.

 On Goodison Park's 115th anniversary, 24 August 2007 the result was announced.

 As a result, Everton will continue to negotiate plans with Tesco and Knowsley Borough Council.
 An application was submitted to Knowsley Council by the club and Tesco on 2 January 2008.

 On 9 June 2008, Knowsley Council approved of the plans with 20 councillors voting in favour and 1 against.
 Keith Wyness, the club's CEO said:

 "The next big step comes in the form of trying to ensure the project is not 'called-in' for inquiry form the government."

 On 6 August 2008, the project was called in by the Government.
 In a statement by the club, Everton were said to be "disappointed by the decision.".

-Stand Capacities
+Stand capacities

 These are approximate for Planning Statement purposes and include general spectators, hospitality, directors, disabled, press and media but exclude players.

-Financial Benefits of Moving

-Everton's financial advisors (Deloitte) have revealed that "the annual potential financial benefit to the club of the new stadium is of the order of £6m" Deloitte also suggested that Everton's ability to raise over £80m for the stadium was "questionable".

-The stadium could be ready for the beginning of the 2012/13 football season if planning permission is granted; originally it was expected to be ready for 2010/11.

-Everton are relying on selling Bellefield, Goodison Park and stadium naming rights to fund the stadium build.
-The sale of Bellefield was delayed when the UK Government upheld Liverpool City Council's decision to reject a planning application to build 70+ houses on the land.